Expert Online Therapy for Imposter Syndrome

 Common effects:

 • Persistent worry & mental load —rumination, second-guessing, and trouble relaxing or sleeping.
+These overlap with symptoms often addressed in anxiety therapy.

 • Difficulty owning results — discounting achievements and feeling chronically “not enough.”